dsmndq/electricitydemand_forecast/README.md

     *   Engineers the necessary features for the future data, using historical data as a basis for lags and weather proxies.
     *   Generates a 30-day hourly forecast and saves it to `forecast.csv`.

-5.  **`visualize_forecast.py`**:
+5.  **`src/visualize_forecast.py`**:
-    *   Loads the historical data and the new forecast from `forecast.csv`.
+    *   Loads the historical data and the new 30-day forecast.
+    *   Dynamically identifies the split between historical and forecasted periods.
-    *   Creates and saves two plots to the root directory:
+    *   Creates and saves three plots to the `plots/` directory:
-        *   `forecast_overview.png`: Shows the full history and the 30-day forecast.
+        *   `forecast_visualization.png`: Shows the full history and the 30-day forecast.
-        *   `forecast_zoom.png`: Shows the last few months of history and the forecast for a more detailed view.
+        *   `forecast_visualization_zoom.png`: A zoomed-in view of the recent past and the forecast.
+        *   `forecast_patterns.png`: An analysis of average demand by hour and day of the week for the forecast period.

 ## Outputs